rlizzo/pyscience/20140910_RayCasting/RayCasting.md

 code = obbTree.IntersectWithLine(pSource, pTarget, pointsVTKintersection, None)
 ```

 As you can see we create a new [`vtkPoints`](http://www.vtk.org/doc/nightly/html/classvtkPoints.html) object, as required by the `IntersectWithLine` signature, which we call `pointsVTKintersection`.
-We then pass the 'source' and 'target' coordinates of the ray along with 'pointsVTKintersection' where the intersection points will be stored.
+We then pass the `pSource` and `pTarget` coordinates of the ray along with `pointsVTKintersection` where the intersection points will be stored.
 Lastly, we're using `None` for `cellIds` which will be interpreted as `NULL` as we don't want that information.

 > Notice the `code` variable which stores the return value of `IntersectWithLine`?
 As you saw in this method's docstring, a particular 'code' is returned depending on the result of the intersection test.
 It'd be a very good idea to always 'check' that value and ensure that intersection points were indeed found.